STL Research are now a member of the Celtic Sea Cluster

 We have recently been awarded grant funding by Marine-i, the EU funded programme set up to boost marine innovation in Cornwall.
 The grant will help fund the development a Remote Sensing System …

 Submarine Technology Limited have completed initial space stabilisation and motion synchronisation tests on their new robotic arm.
-The small-scale, hydraulically actuated arm, known as ASSP (Autonomous Synchronised Stabilised Platform), was …
+The small-scale, hydraulically actuated arm, known as Proteus, was developed with financial support …

 Following the success of our recent Ship-based Robotics Event at the Tremough Innovation Centre, we’ve made all the presentations available to download.
-Just visit the ASSP page of our website …
+Just visit the Proteus page of our website …